 An appeal must be based on one or more of the following reasons: (1) a procedural or substantive error that significantly affected the decision (e.g., bias or material deviation from established procedures); (2) new evidence unavailable during the dismissal process that could substantially affect the outcome (a summary of such new evidence and its potential impact must accompany the appeal); (3) gross disproportion (excessive harshness or leniency) between the outcome of dismissal and the offense or the cumulative achievement or conduct of the student.

-The written decision of the Provost will be final.
+The written decision of the Dean of the Graduate School will be final.